openmas-ai/openmas/src/openmas/communication/README.md

 Any new protocol implementation must adhere to this interface to ensure compatibility with the OpenMAS framework.

-## Communicator Plugin System
+## Communicator Extension System

-OpenMAS provides a flexible plugin system that allows developers to easily add custom communicator implementations.
-The plugin architecture consists of:
+OpenMAS provides a flexible extension system that allows developers to easily add custom communicator implementations.
+The extension architecture consists of:

 1. **Registry Mechanism**: A central registry that maps communicator types to their implementation classes
 2. **Discovery API**: Functions to look up available communicator types and retrieve their classes
 3. **Configuration Integration**: Support for communicator-specific configuration options
 4. **Dynamic Instantiation**: Ability to create communicator instances based on configuration

-### Using the Plugin System
+### Using the Extension System

 To use a specific communicator in your agent: